nsidc/granule-metgen/README.md

 the [Geometry Logic and Expectations Table](#geometry-logic-and-expectations-table).

 #### Setting Collection Temporal Extent as Granule Temporal Extent
+RARELY APPLICABLE (if ever)!!
+An operator may set an .ini flag to indicate that a collection's temporal extent should be used to populate every granule via granule-level ummg json to be the same TemporalExtent (SingleDateTime or BeginningDateTime and EndingDateTime) as what's defined for the collection.
+In other words, every granule in a collection would display the same start and end times in EDSC.
+In most collections, this is likely ill-advised use case.
-RARELY APPLICABLE (if ever)!!, but analogous to the above flag, another .ini flag is available to indicate that the collection temporal extent should be used to populate the granule-level temporal metadata.
-The user will be prompted for a `collection_temporal_override` value when running `metgenc init`.
-The default value is `False`; setting it to `True` signals MetGenC to use the collection's temporal extent for each granule.
+The operator will be prompted for a `collection_temporal_override` value when running `metgenc init`.
+The default value is `False` and should likely always be accepted; setting it to `True` is what would signal MetGenC to set each granule to the collection's TemporalExtent.

 | .ini element                 | .ini section |
 | ----------------------------- | --------------|